Join our Speech Pathology Team

 What would my caseload look like?

-At HealthWISE you’ll experience a wise range of cases, including paediatric, adult, individual and group therapy.
+At HealthWISE you’ll experience a wise range of cases, including paediatric, individual and group therapy.
 You can work with mix of funded sessions through the Hunter New England and Central Coast Primary Health Network, as well as established school and preschool contracts, NDIS participants and fee paying referrals

 There is also opportunity to work with a diverse cultural caseload including people who identify as Aboriginal and/or Torres Strait Islander.

 Would you like to experience working in the country for a short or long term?

 Apply for this job!

 To submit your application for this position, the essential role criteria must be addressed in your cover letter, accompanied by your latest CV.

 Please contact Alicia Pratt on 0428 163 420 or firstname.lastname@example.org, to discuss.